Ahraf01096/bookly-app/README.md

 ## Features

-- MVVM architecure using bloc
+- MVVM architecture using bloc
 - Shimmer Loading effect while fetching Data
 - Infinite Scroll (Search & Home Page)
 - Pull to refresh (HomePage)
-- BookDetails with current currecny of your country
+- BookDetails with current currency of your country
-- High perfromance and easy to use
+- High performance and easy to use
 - Animation

 #### Accounts: